andreaaspesidev/concept-os/docs/FlashMemory.md

 >The following block header could be further compressed in devices that support the full flash specification (F4, F7, ...).
 Here is kept generic, assigning to each flag half-word (16bits, 2bytes).

+>Unless otherwise specified, all fields with more than one byte are encoded as little-endian.

 Offset| Size (bytes) | Field Name  | Possible Values |            Content           |
 ------|--------------|-------------|-----------------|------------------------------|
 0x00  |      2*      | Block Allocated | 0xFFFF = block not allocated<br> 0x0000 = block allocated | Flag meaning this block was once allocated. `Block Level` can be used to determine the allocated size (in use).